Languages of the United States: English (245.69 million speakers)

-Spanish
+Spanish (42.03 million speakers)

 Spanish was also inherited from colonization and is sanctioned as official in the commonwealth of Puerto Rico, where it is the general language of instruction in schools and universities.
 In the 50 states, the District of Columbia, and all territories except Puerto Rico, Spanish is taught as a foreign or second language.
 It is spoken at home in areas with large Hispanic populations: the Southwestern United States along the border with Mexico, as well as in Florida, parts of California, the District of Columbia, Illinois, New Jersey, and New York.
 In Hispanic communities across the country, bilingual signs in both Spanish and English may be quite common.
 Furthermore, numerous neighborhoods exist (such as Washington Heights in New York City or Little Havana in Miami) in which entire city blocks will have only Spanish-language signs and Spanish-speaking people.

 Younger generations of non-Hispanics in the United States choose to study Spanish as a foreign or second language in far greater numbers than other second-language options.
 This might be due in part to the growing Hispanic population and the increasing popularity of Latin American movies and music performed in the Spanish language.
 A 2009 American Community Survey (ACS) conducted by the United States Census Bureau, showed that Spanish was spoken at home by over 35 million people aged 5 or older, making the United States the world's fifth-largest Spanish-speaking community, outnumbered only by Mexico, Colombia, Spain, and Argentina.
 Since then, the number of persons reported on the ACS to speak Spanish at home has increased (see table).